ryanjbudhu/CS435_project2/README.md

 ### 6. When You Wish Upon A*
   + (a) [`GridGraph.py`](WishUponA/GridGraph.py)
   + (b) [`main.py`](WishUponA/main.py)
-  + (c) The Manhattan Distance is an admissable and consistent heuristic because
+  + (c) The Manhattan Distance is a heuristic that I can use to solve the maze with A*.
+It is consistent because it is always less than estimated distance.
+Since the maze can only be solved by moving up, down, left, and right the diagonal distance will always be shorter than the shortest possible path distance.
+By this definition it is also admissible because it was also never overestimate the shortest distance.